Water and your body - info for kids

 - Try to drink around 6 cups of water a day, more if it's hot, or you've been running around a lot, or you feel thirsty.
 Of course, you can drink other drinks like milk and juice - they are mostly made of water anyway.

-- Be careful with some fizzy drinks.
-They have water in them, but some of them have lots of sugar too [remember you don't need much sugar].
+- Don't have fizzy drinks.
+They have water in them, but they can have lots of sugar too [remember you don't need much sugar].
 Sugar is bad for your teeth and it is linked to being overweight.

 - Some drinks, like cola drinks, some other fizzy drinks, tea and coffee have caffeine in them.
 Look to see if caffeine is on the list of what's in your drink.
 Caffeine is a diuretic, which means it will make your kidneys make a lot more urine and you will have to go to the toilet and you will lose all that water again!
 It also 'hypes' kids up.

 are some of your questions